-A medium-sized to large hornet, workers generally 20 to 28mm.
+A medium-sized to large hornet, worker specimens in my collection from various regions generally range between 20 and 30mm, although I have seen some truly enormous specimens in Singapore.
 This species is extremely variable in colour and pattern throughout its range.
-One common colour form from Southeast Asia is usually mainly black with only the tip of the abdomen (the sixth segment) yellow.
-Another Southeast Asian colour form has a yellow head, with the abdomen being black or brown and with a very thin yellow line on each segment.
-Specimens from temperate areas usually have yellow heads.
-In areas where they occur together with Vespa mandarinia, they tend to superficially or even closely resemble the colour form of Vespa mandarinia found in the same place.
-The three specimens below are, in respective order, colour forms from Southeast Asia, from Russia and from Japan.
+Southeast Asian specimens are usually mainly black with only the tip of the abdomen (the sixth segment) yellow.
+The most common form in Singapore is slightly lighter, with a red or brown head and pronotum and some red and yellow markings on the abdomen, although I have also seen the completely black form.
+Specimens from sub-tropical, mountainous or temperate areas have yellow heads.
+In areas where they occur together with Vespa mandarinia, they tend to resemble the colour form of Vespa mandarinia found in the same place.
+The three specimens below are, in respective order, typical Vespa analis from Southeast Asia, Vespa analis parallela from Russia and Vespa analis insularis from Japan.

 This species is one of the most widely distributed hornets.
 It can be found in temperate areas such as Japan, Russia and Korea, and is also found over much of China and Taiwan, down to tropical regions like Singapore and Indonesia.

 Vespa analis is a typical tree-dwelling hornet.
-Its nests are generally built from six to ten feet above ground.
-The nest envelope is usually quite dark and sturdy, and has a coarsely imbricate pattern, with large, obvious overlapping circular sections of contrasting colours.
+Its nests are generally built from six to ten feet above ground, lower than those of Vespa affinis and Vespa velutina.
+The nest envelope is usually quite dark and sturdy, and has a coarsely imbricate pattern, with large, obvious overlapping circular sections.
 In temperate areas, the nest gets only very slightly oval, and the colony size is generally not very large.
 However, nests in the tropics reach substantial sizes.
 There is also the same variation seen in nests of Vespa affinis; nests in tropical regions are tapered from the top and get wider further down.

 This species is generally considered to be one of the least defensive species.
 However, in Japan, it is responsible for quite a number of attacks, due to its abundance and its fondness for building near human habitation.